mintlu8/bevy-rectray-ui/README.md

 * Fine grained low level anchor-offset layout system.
 * First class support for rotation and scaling.
-* Simple and intuitive containers.
+* Simple and intuitive layouts.
 * Decentralized ECS components with no central state.
 * Complete support of bevy's 2D primitives.
 * Input handling system for mouse and cursor.
 * Building blocks for most common widgets.
-* Event handling through one-shot systems.
+* Event handling through closures.
 * Reactivity and animation through signals.
 * `macro_rules` based DSL that annihilates boilerplate.
-* Easy integration with third-party 2D crates.
 * Easy migration to future bevy versions.

 ## What `bevy_aoui` is not